hardisj/erinsaudiocorner/content/english/driveunits/Tectonic-Elements-TEBM35C10-4-Miniature-BMR-Driver.md

 Naturally people will compare this to the AuraSound 2″ driver (aka: the “whisper”).
 While the whisper has approximately 4dB higher sensitivity on average, this driver has a lower Fs, low THD, and an excellent polar response.
 I don’t believe the whisper can cover the same bandwidth as well as this particular Tectonic Elements driver can.

-Price wise, we will have to wait and see.
-Since this driver hasn’t been released yet there’s no definite way to know what the retail price will be.
-However, based on their other products sold in the US by Parts-Express, I’d expect pricing to be somewhere in the $15-20 range.
-If that holds true,
+At their current retail price of about $9/each, they're worth trying out if are even remotely interested.
+My biggest hangup with them is the very low sensitivity but if that's not an issue for your specific needs, it's hard to not recommend them when used with a reasonable high-pass filter.
+They'd also make some neat "project" speakers (something like a personal bluetooth boombox or some other DIY-type project).

-This seems like a nice candidate for an array to gain some extra SPL.
+This also seems like a nice candidate for an array to gain some extra SPL.

 <br>